masolimano/maneage/README.md

 phase.
 Note that only the necessary TeXLive packages are installed (~350 MB), not the full TeXLive collection!

+ 0. **Summary:** If you are already familiar with Docker, then the full Dockerfile to get the project environment setup is shown here (without any comments or explanations, because explanations are done in the next items).
+Note that the last two `COPY` lines (to copy the directory containing software tarballs used by the project and the possible input databases) are optional because they will be downloaded if not available.
+Once you build the Docker image, your project's environment is setup and you can go into it to run `./project make` manually.

+    ```shell
+    FROM debian:stable-slim
+    RUN apt-get update && apt-get install -y gcc g++ wget
+    RUN useradd -ms /bin/sh maneager
+    USER maneager
+    WORKDIR /home/maneager
+    RUN mkdir build
+    RUN mkdir software
+    COPY --chown=maneager:maneager ./project-source /home/maneager/source
+    COPY --chown=maneager:maneager ./software-dir   /home/maneager/software
+    COPY --chown=maneager:maneager ./data-dir       /home/maneager/data
+    RUN cd /home/maneager/source \
+        && ./project configure --build-dir=/home/maneager/build \
+                               --software-dir=/home/maneager/software \
+                               --input-dir=/home/maneager/data
+    ```

  1. **Choose the base operating system:** The first step is to select the operating system that will be used in the docker image.
 Note that your choice of operating system also determines the commands of the next